zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 done;

 # 1.4.
 Output
 •	The final assembly is genome.nextpolish.fa.
 Since it contains many lower-case letters to represent the bases added from Nextpolish in the sequence and its sequence name contains space, you need to process the sequence into upper-case letters and remove the space of the sequence name.
-You can use the following command line to do the process:
+You can use the following commands to do so:

 genome=genome.nextpolish.fa\
 genome-pre.py $genome > my_genome.fa